ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 For more  details, please refer to [**section**](FRS-Admin-Services#27-list-of-devices---createreadupdatedelete-) in Admin Service.

 #### 5.3.4 Activate/Deactivate/Decommission Device [**[↑]**](#table-of-content)
-#### A. Activate Device

 The portal allows Zonal Admin to activate the device, which are already deactivated due to any reasons.
-When the device is created and approved, it is activated automatically.
+When the device is created and approved#### A. Activate Device, it is activated automatically.
 The Zonal Admin selects the device then all the devices of that Zone are displayed.
 The Zonal Admin can select a deactivated device or multiple deactivated devices at a time and selects Activate option.
 The system validates user's role and activates the selected device(s).
 On successful validation, the system provides a notification else provides a respective error notification.

 #### B. Deactivate Device